15 Visualization

 The purpose of data visualization is to communicate quantitative and qualitative data in an accurate and easily understandable way.
-Design is not the primary purpose of data visualization.
-Data visualization is used to convey information without distracting from it.
+It is used to convey information without distracting from it.
 It should be useful, appealing and never misleading.
+Like data summarization, visualization is a means of reducing a large amount of information to the essential elements.

 Choosing the right amount of information in your visualizations.

-14.2 Twenty Apple Trees
+Twenty Apple Trees

-Table 14.1 displays the diameters in inches of 20 apples from 2 trees over six measurements periods.
+Table 15.1 displays the diameters in inches of 20 apples from 2 trees over six measurements periods.
 The measurements are spaced 2 weeks apart and were collected at the Winchester Agricultural Experiment Station of Virginia Tech.
 The total data set contains 80 apples from 10 trees.

-Table 14.1: Diameters in inches of twenty apples from two trees over six two-week measurement periods.
+Table 15.1: Diameters in inches of twenty apples from two trees over six two-week measurement periods.

 Tree Apple Period 1 Period 2 Period 3 Period 4 Period 5 Period 6